-In fiscal year ended June 30, 2004, the disinterested members of the Boards of Directors of the Company and its subsidiary, Portsmouth, established a performance based compensation program for the Company's CEO to keep and retain his services as a direct and active manager of the Company's securities portfolio.
+In fiscal year ended June 30, 2004, the disinterested members of the Board of Directors established a performance based compensation program for the Company's CEO to keep and retain his services as a direct and active manager of the Company's securities portfolio.
 Pursuant to the current criteria established by the Board, Mr. Winfield is entitled to performance based compensation for his management of the Company's securities portfolio equal to 20% of all net investment gains generated in excess of an annual return equal to the Prime Rate of Interest (as published in the Wall Street Journal) plus 2%.
 Compensation amounts are calculated and paid quarterly based on the results of the Company's investment portfolio for that quarter.
-Should the

-Company have a net investment loss during any quarter, Mr. Winfield would not be entitled to any further performance-based compensation until any such investment losses are recouped by the Company.
-This performance based compensation program may be further modified or terminated at the discretion of the respective Boards of Directors.
+Should the Company have a net investment loss during any quarter, Mr. Winfield would not be entitled to any further performance-based compensation until any such investment losses are recouped by the Company.
+This performance based compensation program may be further modified or terminated at the discretion of the Board of Directors.
 The Company's CEO did not earn any performance based compensation for the years ended June 30, 2014 and 2013.